sonata-nfv/son-sm/son-fsm-examples/updating/README.md

-# Dumb FSM Example
+# Updating an FSM example (in progress)
-An empty FSM example that connects to Service Specific Manager (SMR) and performs a self-registration using the SSM/FSM template.
+An example that updates the dumb FSM

 ## Requires
 * Docker